zwiebert/tronferno-mcu/docs/mcu_common.md

-* try to send commands from serial port terminal or TCP termminal.
+* try to send commands from serial port terminal or TCP terminal.
 RF Transmitter 443Mhz should be connected:
 ```
      send g=1 m=1 c=down;    (would close the shutter number 1 in group 1
      send c=up;              (would open all shutters from all groups)